Want to share what you like about MassLegalHelp with us?

 If you have trouble producing missing wage information or your last day of work, DTA can do a "collateral contact" and contact the employer directly for proof.
 If there is a missing pay stub, DTA should be able to figure out the missing week of income from other pay stubs.

 Do not wait until you have an SSN for the baby.
-DTA should add the baby to your SNAP or cash case without needing an SSN until your next recertification or for 6 months after birth (whichever is later).
+DTA should add the baby to your DTA case without needing an SSN until your next recertification or for 6 months after birth (whichever is later).

-If DTA is waiting on a response from USCIS to confirm your immigration status or for proof of 40 quarters of work history, DTA should issue you SNAP for up to 6 months pending the results of their SAVE query or your confirmation of 40 quarters of eligible work.
-See Am I eligible if I am a legal immigrant?
+If DTA is waiting on a response from USCIS to confirm your immigration status or for proof of 40 quarters of work history, DTA should issue you SNAP for up to 6 months.
+See eligibility for federal or state-funded SNAP for legal immigrants.